 -s to display more information about the command

-Launch ‘Terminal’ and enter following command to list all the IP address.
+Launch ‘Terminal’ and enter the following command to list all the IP address.

 ip route list

-It will display all available IP address including device names.
-If you are only interested in the default IP address that connects to internet, use a grep parameter to just list that one.
+It should display all available IP address including device names.
+If you are only interested in the default IP address that connects to the internet, use a grep parameter to list that one.

 ip route list | grep default

-Alternatively, you can also use device name in particular too, but you should know what are the names of network devices for that.
+Alternatively, you can also use device name in particular too, but you should know the names of network devices for that.
 Use ip addr show command:

 ip addr show